Polyglot Prompt: Multilingual Multitask PrompTraining: Related Work

-The development of neural nets makes it easier to share information across tasks or languages.
-In the past few years, it is not uncommon to find research work on multi-task learning in the same language \cite{liu-etal-2015-representation,liu2016recurrent,sogaard-goldberg-2016-deep,kumar2016ask} or multi-language learning in the same type of task, such as sequence labeling \cite{yang2016multi,lin-etal-2018-multi-lingual}, text summarization \cite{tahmid2021xlsum} and machine translation \cite{dong-etal-2015-multi,mahabadi2021parameter,hu2021deep}.
-However, the task of learning different languages and tasks simultaneously in a unified learning framework without task- or language-dependent parameters remains under explored.
+\paragraph{Multitask \& Multilingual Learning} The developments of neural networks have made it easier to share information across tasks or languages.
+As such, in the past few years, there has been much work on multitask learning within the same language \cite{liu-etal-2015-representation,liu2016recurrent,sogaard-goldberg-2016-deep,kumar2016ask}, or multilingual learning in the same or similar types of tasks such as sequence labeling \cite{yang2016multi,lin-etal-2018-multilingual} and machine translation \cite{dong-etal-2015-multi,mahabadi2021parameter,hu2021deep}.
+However, the task of learning different languages and tasks simultaneously in a unified learning framework without task- or language-dependent parameters has remained unexplored.

-\paragraph{Multi-lingual Learning with Pretrained Models} The advent of multilingual pretrained language models allows texts in different languages to be unified into the same semantic space, which has become a popular backbone of various tasks for multilingual learning.
-Most existing works of multilingual learning with PLMs mainly revolve around two folds: (1) \textit{in-language learning} \cite{tahmid2021xlsum}, where training samples in different languages are provided and will be used to fine-tune PLMs (2) \textit{out-of-language learning} \cite{pmlr-v119-hu20b}, where only training samples with rich languages (e.g., English) are provided to tune PLMs, which will then be evaluated on languages unseen during training phase.

 \paragraph{Prompting Methods}